UWPCE-PythonCert/ProgrammingInPython/source/topics/01-setting_up/setup_details.rst

 Setup Details
 =============

 Python itself is very platform independent.
 The code itself runs the same on all supported operating systems.
 But getting it installed and running is a bit different for each platform.
-CHoose the page for your platform to get started:
+Choose the page for your platform to get started:

 .. toctree::
     :maxdepth: 1